For details of how to claim any of the new account offers listed below, read our free bets for golf betting guide here!

 It's worth noting that there are a couple of ways you can choose to bet on this week's event: outright winner and 54-hole stroke play leader.
 Given that the eventual winner will triumph via the match play format, the bookmakers are paying just 4 places each way outright as per a more conventional match play event.
-The alternative is to ignore the match play on Sunday and treat the first 3 days as a standalone tournament which is what a handful of bookmakers have done by offering a 54-hole market at 5 places each-way 1/4 odds - Sky Bet, Stan James and Bet Victor are offering this market at the time of writing.
+The alternative is to ignore the match play on Sunday and treat the first 3 days as a standalone tournament which is what a handful of bookmakers have done by offering a 54-hole market.

-Over on the PGA Tour, Steve Bamford previews The Genesis Open - you can read his preview for that event here.
+Over on the PGA Tour, Steve Bamford previews AT&T Pebble Beach Pro-Am - you can read his preview for that event here.

 Lake Karinnyup CC.
 Designer: Alex Russell, 1929; Course Type: Classical; Par: 72; Length: 7,143 yards; Water Hazards: 1; Fairways: Santa Anna Hybrid Couch; Rough: Wintergreen Couch / Tall Fescue; Greens: Bentgrass (G6).